Having a nephrostomy can be quicker than you may think.

 What is a nephrostomy?

-The main benefit is to reduce the risk of your kidney being damaged without having to have surgery.
-It will give your doctor time to find out why your ureter is blocked and to treat the problem.
+You should have less risk of your kidney being damaged without having to have surgery.
+Your doctor will have time to find out why your ureter is blocked and to treat the problem.

 Sometimes the problem can be treated by surgery.
 However, this can take time and a nephrostomy will help your kidneys to carry on working.